pranav-ganesh/tp/docs/UserGuide.md

 **Things to note:**
 * `Name`, `Phone_number` and `Email` fields are mandatory
 * `Name`, `Address` and `Interest` can be in any format.
-* `Phone_number` must contain only digits and be at least 8 digits long
+* `Phone_number` must contain exactly 8 digits
+  a. numbers must start with "6", "8" or "9"
-* `Email` should be in the form of `local-part@domain-name`
+* `Email` should be in the form of `local-part@domain-name` <br>
   a.
 The local-part should only contain alphanumeric characters and these special characters, `+_.-`. <br>
   b.
-The local-part may not start or end with any special characters.
+The local-part may not start or end with any special characters.<br>
   c.
-The domain-name is made up of domain labels separated by periods. (eg. @nus.edu.sg)
+The domain-name is made up of domain labels separated by periods. (eg. @nus.edu.sg)<br>
   d.
-The domain-name must end with a domain label at least 2 characters long
+The domain-name must end with a domain label at least 2 characters long<br>
   e.
-The domain-name must have each domain label start and end with alphanumeric characters
+The domain-name must have each domain label start and end with alphanumeric characters<br>
   f.
-The domain-name must have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+The domain-name must have each domain label consist of alphanumeric characters, separated only by hyphens, if any.<br>
 * `Gender` can only be "m", "f", "n.a" (case-insensitive)
 * `Age` must only contain numbers